OrbisInc/occ-graphql/README.md

 This library has been out the longest.
 Unfortunately, does not work well with .Net Core 3.1, and is not as active as the Hotchocolate platform.

-To run the Occ.GraphQLMiddlewareServer (graphql-dotnet) In project Occ.GraphQLMiddlewareServer, Edit the appsettings.json file and edit the GraphQLDB sql connection string for your local instance of Sql Server.
+To run the Occ.GraphQLMiddlewareServer (graphql-dotnet):

+In project Occ.GraphQLMiddlewareServer, Edit the appsettings.json file and edit the GraphQLDB sql connection string for your local instance of Sql Server.

 Run : Occ.GraphQLMiddlewareServer